New England Could Get Hit With A ‘Potentially Historic’ Snowstorm This Weekend

 Just as the warmth of spring is allowing people to spend more time outside in New England, a potentially history-making snowstorm could come blasting into the region this weekend.
-As NBC News reports, the National Weather Service predicts that by Friday night, Arctic air will shift down into the Northeastern states, and it could be record cold temps along with it.
+As NBC News reports, the National Weather Service predicts that by Friday night, arctic air will shift down into the Northeastern states, potentially bringing record cold temps with it.

-Most of the country has been hunkered down in self-quarantine as a result of the coronavirus, but the warm weather has enticed people to venture outdoors in many parts of the U.S. But in New England, some spots could see up to 8 inches of snow, with some northern areas getting up to a foot of snow.
-In areas that don’t get snow, heavy rain could be in the forecast.
+Most of the country has been hunkered down in self-quarantine as a result of the coronavirus, but the warm weather has enticed people to venture outdoors in many parts of the U.S. However, that could all change with this storm.
+Parts of New England could see up to 8 inches of snow, with some northern areas getting up to a foot.
+In those places that don’t get snow, heavy rain could be in the forecast.

 Temps could drop to near freezing with 40 mile-an-hour wind gusts that could make it feel even colder.
 Some areas are already under freeze watches.